arcus/education_modules/regular_expressions_groups/regular_expressions_groups.md

 * `\.` indicates a literal period
 * `[A-Za-z]{2,}` indicates two or more letters ("org").

 In our case, we had a capturing group around the last three of those bullet points.
-That means that what is captured is "fastmail.org", the entire email domain.
+That means that what is captured is the entire email domain ("fakemail.org").

 </div>
 ***